-Give the rudder and ventral fin onto the main body tube, along their drawn tines.
-NOTE: position the assembly so the nicks on wing surfaces are on the underside.
+Glue the rudders onto the wings, joining the notches and slots.
+NOTE: Position the assembly so the nicks on wing surfaces are on the underside.

 Make an engine-lock slit in the engine tube by poking holes with a pin or modeling knife.
-Push angine lock into tube to finish the slit, then remove the lock.
+Push engine lock into tube to finish the slit, then remove the lock.

-Hun give bead around inside of the slit and of the tube.
+Run glue bead around inside of the slit end of the tube.
 Insert thrust ring by pushing tube down over it.

-Bend the engine lock gently into a slightly curved shape.
-Now insert one end of the lock into the engine tubo slot.
+Pend the engine lock gently into a slightly curved shape.
+Now insert one end of the lock into the engine tube slot.
 This assembly is called an engine mount.

-Slide the centering ring over the engine tube as shown.
-NOTE: Because these parts are pracision fit, smooth any rough edges before joining.
+8 Slide the centering ring over the engine tube as shown.
+NOTE: Because these parts are precision fit, smooth any rough edges before joining.
 Apply glue beads (front and back) as shown.